Cohen & Steers Quality Income Realty Fund, Inc. (NYSE:RQI) Declares $0.08 Monthly Dividend

-Cohen & Steers Quality Income Realty Fund, Inc. (NYSE:RQI – Get Free Report) declared a monthly dividend on Wednesday, October 2nd, Wall Street Journal reports.
-Investors of record on Tuesday, November 12th will be paid a dividend of 0.08 per share by the real estate investment trust on Friday, November 29th.
-This represents a $0.96 annualized dividend and a yield of 6.87%.
-The ex-dividend date is Tuesday, November 12th.
+Cohen & Steers Quality Income Realty Fund, Inc. (NYSE:RQI – Get Free Report) declared a monthly dividend on Thursday, October 3rd, Wall Street Journal reports.
+Investors of record on Tuesday, December 10th will be given a dividend of 0.08 per share by the real estate investment trust on Tuesday, December 31st.
+This represents a $0.96 annualized dividend and a yield of 6.97%.
+The ex-dividend date is Tuesday, December 10th.

-Cohen & Steers Quality Income Realty Fund has increased its dividend payment by an average of 33.9% annually over the last three years.
+Cohen & Steers Quality Income Realty Fund has raised its dividend by an average of 33.9% per year over the last three years.

 Cohen & Steers Quality Income Realty Fund, Inc is a closed-ended equity mutual fund launched by Cohen & Steers, Inc The fund is managed by Cohen & Steers Capital Management, Inc It invests in the public equity markets of the United States.
 The fund seeks to invest in stocks of companies operating in the real estate sector, including real estate investment trusts.